 Change Your Air Filters on a Regular Basis

-Air filters should be checked regularly.
+According to an air conditioning service, air filters like 5882202 Filter should be checked regularly.
 And during months of heavy usage, primarily in the summer and winter, they should be inspected monthly.
 They should be changed at least every three months to maintain efficient operation and to avoid your units working harder than needed.
-Also, this should be done to prevent maintenance issues, as blogged and dirty filters don’t work well in inhibiting dust and other type of buildup inside the systems.
+Also, this should be done to prevent maintenance issues, as blogged and dirty filters don’t work well in inhibiting dust and other type of buildup inside the systems and a hvac repair will be needed.

 Schedule Seasonal Maintenance

 By now, you should already know a trusted HVAC company you can call for both preventative maintenance and for repair of problems.
 If you’re the person who originally had the HVAC system installed in your residence, it’s a good idea to maintain a relationship with the company who originally put in the system.
-But if not, you need to find some skilled, professional technicians.
+But if not, you need to find some skilled, professional technicians for your residential ac installation as well as air conditioner repair and maintenance.
 You’ll need to schedule seasonal checkups — one shortly before warm weather arrives, and one in the fall, before the winter season — because there’s a set of maintenance tasks that must be done at each seasonal inspection.

 Replace Older HVAC Units

 Angie’s List recommends this #1 Trusted Air Conditioning Repair Company for replacing older heating and cooling units, swapping out for newer, more eco-friendly models.
-The United States Department of Energy backs up this recommendation, suggesting that units that are greater than 10 years old be changed out.
+The United States Department of Energy backs up this recommendation, suggesting that units that are greater than 10 years old be changed out and replaced with newer units with the help of an hvac installation contractor.
 If you do, be sure to select equipment that is qualified under the ENERGY STAR program.
-The Department of Energy states that this can decrease your energy bill by up to $115 dollars annually.
+The Department of Energy states that a new, eco-friendly air conditioning system installation can decrease your energy bill by up to $115 dollars annually.

 Install a Programmable Thermostat